IreneAzur/IreneAzur/README.md

 - 👋 Hi, I’m @IreneAzur
 - 👀 I’m interested in Web development.
-- 🌱 I’m recently graduated from Cal State East Bay with my BS in Computer Science.
+- 🌱 I recently graduated from California State-East Bay with my BS in Computer Science.
 - 💞️ I'm actively looking for a job.
 - 📫 How to reach me is to email me at aifarin20@gmail.com